Iran's daily COVID-19 deaths hit record of 459 - TV | Health

 Iran's daily tally of coronavirus deaths hit a record high of 459 on Sunday, the health ministry announced, increasing the official toll to 38,291 in the Middle East's worst-hit country.

 Ministry spokeswoman Sima Sadat Lari told state TV that the total number of confirmed coronavirus cases increased by 9,236 to 682,486.
-Iran has been hardest hit by the COVID-19 pandemic in the Middle East.
-(Writing by Parisa Hafezi Editing by Mark Heinrich)
+Last week, the head of Iran's Medical Council, Mohammadreza Zafarghandi, doubted the accuracy of the official toll and warned that Iran had reached a "catastrophic mortality rate", the Students News Agency ISNA reported.

+To stem a third wave of the virus, the government has shut schools, mosques, shops and restaurants in most of the country.
+Authorities have warned that coronavirus tolls will further spike if Iranians failed to respect health protocols.

 - READ MORE ON: